 - Generating reports related to production.

-- Maintaining a smooth workflow improves the work environment due to a reduction in labor and production costs.
+- Maintaining a smooth workflow improves the work environment due to reduced labor and production costs.

-- A properly designed production plan will reduce inventory costs and risks of misinterpreting and running a huge loss.
+- An adequately designed production plan will reduce inventory costs and the risks of misinterpreting and running a huge loss.